 - Cryptography Attack Countermeasures

 CEH stands for Certified Ethical Hacker.
-This course makes candidates walk in the shoes of a malicious hacker, but in an ethical way to prevent security attacks to information security systems.
+This course allows candidates to assume the role of a malicious hacker, but in an ethical manner to prevent attacks on the security of information security systems.

-This is a 5-day course that covers 40 hours of learning.
+This is a 5-day course that includes 40 hours of training.